11 Shows Like ‘Schitt’s Creek’—aka the Comedy Series That Swept the 2020 Emmys

-While we’re still in a bit of denial that the series only has a few episodes left, the Rose family will always hold a special place in our heart.
+While we’re still in a bit of denial that the series is at its end, the Rose family will always hold a special place in our hearts.
 So, we’ve compiled a list of TV shows that are just as addicting as the popular series.

-From Arrested Development to PEN15, read on for ten shows like Schitt’s Creek.
+From Arrested Development to PEN15, read on for 11 shows like Schitt’s Creek.

 1. ‘Derry Girls’